Spirit of Reconciliation

-The launch of the first Qantas Reconciliation Action Plan In November 2007 was a positive step forward towards that commitment and in fostering reconciliation in the broader Australian community.
+The launch of the first Qantas RAP in November 2007 was a positive step forward towards that commitment and in fostering reconciliation in the broader Australian community.

 Qantas screens Indigenous programs on Inflight entertainment (IFE) to mark special events on the Indigenous calendar and throughout the year as part of mainstream programming.

 Qantas IFE features films and documentaries with Indigenous themes on domestic and international services and which are made by both Indigenous and non-Indigenous film-makers.
 Qantas' inflight radio programs feature Indigenous music and interviews on Indigenous issues.